 Baptism is one of the three sacraments of initiation, during which the priest or deacon pours water over the recipient conferring sanctifying grace over sin.
 At St. Francis Xavier, our parish community rejoices in welcoming a newly baptized member of our family into our Christian community.

-Call the rectory at 330-725-4968 or email email@example.com for more information and to register for a class.
+Call the parish office at 330-725-4968 or email email@example.com for more information and to register for a class.
 Congratulations!

 Baptism classes are offered for parents to help them gain an understanding of the sacrament and explain its theology, signs and symbols, and to walk through the rite.
 Parents are required to attend this class before their child is baptized.
 Classes are held at 1:30 p.m. in the Xavier Room on the first Sundays of February, April, June, August, October and December.

-Parents also may take a baptism class at Holy Martyrs Church in Medina Township, which is part of our diocesan cluster.
+Parents also may take a baptism class at Holy Martyrs Church in Medina Township.
 These classes are offered the second Thursdays of January, April, July and October at 7:30 p.m. in Pfeiffer Hall B. Please call Holy Martyrs at 330-722-6633 to register.

 According to the revised Roman Missal, the rite begins with the child dressed in his or her baptismal garment.
 (In the past, the child was dressed in white following baptism, as part of the rite.)
 A white baptismal gown or clothing is not required.